 Treatment

-Treatment options for lumbar spondylolisthesis include physical therapy to strengthen the lower back muscles and anti-inflammatory medications to reduce pain and swelling.
+Treatment options for lumbar spondylolisthesis include physical therapy to strengthen the lower back muscles and nonsteroidal anti-inflammatory drugs (NSAIDs) and pain medications to help reduce pain and swelling.
 For people with more severe symptoms, a doctor may prescribe steroid injections.

 Surgical treatment may be necessary for people with lumbar spondylolisthesis that does not improve with other treatments and for those with a loss of nerve function.